rapid7/insightconnect-plugins/plugins/okta/help.md

 # Version History

+* 4.2.6 - Connection: Update to ensure subdomain is entered correctly.
+Plugin will now raise an error if this value is not present.
 * 4.2.5 - Monitor Logs task: Update handing of custom_config parameter
 * 4.2.4 - Monitor Logs task: Update to latest SDK which adds new task custom_config parameter | Update validators to 0.22.0
 * 4.2.3 - Monitor Logs task: Added exception logging and use latest plugin SDK.
 Also Fixed schemas that contain passwords.